 4.11 ADF to cooperate with other regional and international organizations to accomplish its goals.

-4.12 The APT Secretariat shall be responsible for the preparation of the meeting of the ADF in consultation with the Chairman, Vice-Chairmen and Steering Committee of the ADF.
+4.12 The APT Secretariat shall be responsible for the preparation of the meeting of the ADF in consultation with the Chair, Vice-Chairs and Steering Committee of the ADF.
 The APT Secretariat shall prepare the draft Agenda and Programme of the ADF as proposed by the Steering Committee of the ADF and will provide secretarial support during the meeting.

 4.13 The results of the International Collaborative Research, the ICT Pilot Projects in Rural Areas, the Project to Facilitate ICT Application in the Asia-Pacific, and the Project on Promoting the Use of ICT for Achievement of Sustainable Development Goals funded by the Extra-Budgetary Contribution are to be reported in the ADF allotted sessions.